 An historical attachment

-In the mid-1960s the logo became the fleetname of the Bristol Omnibus Company, which is now First Bristol.
-In the passenger transport industry it was perhaps second only to the London Transport roundel in its distinctiveness.
+In the mid-1960s the logo became the fleetname of the Bristol Omnibus Company, which has since become First Bristol.
+In the passenger transport industry, the Bristol Scroll was perhaps second only to the London Transport roundel in its distinctiveness.

 My connection to the logo